 Community Fire Safety

 The crew arrange an annual family barbecue and camp at a temporary campsite in Clifton, in addition to various Quiz Nights, Race Nights and family days.
 Deddington’s firefighters are very much part of village life, frequently giving up their own time to attend fetes, family days and supporting local initiatives.
 They are active fundraisers for local and national charities, such as Children in Need and the Firefighters’ Charity; and our charity car wash day is always popular.

-For a brief history of the Fire Service click here
+For a history of the Fire Service click here